What is Cryogenic Processing?

 “The modification of a material or component using cryogenic temperatures.”

 Cold Treatments generally only go down to temperatures of 178ºK (-140ºF, -96ºC).
+This is because these temperatures were easily reached using dry ice and alcohol.
 Cryogenic treatments have been found to offer performance over and above that of cold treatments by studies performed by the Illinois Institute of Technology Research Institute for the US Army Aviation and Missile Command.

 The word Cryogenics is derived from the Greek words ‘Kryos” (meaning cold) and “Genes” (meaning born).
 It was first seen around 1894 by a fellow named Kamerlingh Onnes to describe his Leiden Cryogenic Laboratory.
 He was a professor of Physics from 1882 to 1923 at the University of Liden.
 In 1904 he founded a very large cryogenics laboratory and invited other researchers to the location, which made him highly regarded in the scientific community.
 He was the first physicist to liquefy helium, doing so in 1908.
 By 1937, “cryogenics” was being freely used in relation to gases and their critical points.
 This usage in the 1930’s led to the definition of 120ºK as the upper limit of the cryogenic temperature range.